PhilippeW83440/SDCND/CarND-VehicleDetection-P5/writeup_philippew.md

 Note that to search at a scale of eg 2, we resize the original image by making it 2 times smaller and then run the 64x64 classifier over it.
 Similarly to search at a scale of eg 0.5, we resize the original image by making it 2 times bigger and then run the 64x64 classifier over it.

+The image processing pipeline is the following:
+- SCALE0 0.5 search on 400:550 y-coordinates area.
+- SCALE1 1.2 search on 400:550 y-coordinates area
+- SCALE2 2.0 search on 500:660 y-coordinates.

+Candidate bounding boxes are captured:
+- boxes_front: for cars driving in the opposite direction typically
+- boxes: for cars driving in the same direction than our car

+Then as explained in the lectures, overlapping boxes are grouped together and overlayed over the detected object.

 ```python
 HOTMAP_THRES = 0.999 #0.99